ramdevm22/invertor-design-and-analysis-using-sky130pdk/README.md

 ### 2.2 CMOS Inverter Analysis Pre-Layout

-Before, I start with the CMOS inverter,  I believe it is worth mentioning what an Inverter is.
 Inverter is something that inverts.
 In electronics it is very popularly explained as something that performs the __NOT__ logic, that is complements the input.
 So a __HIGH(1.8V)__ becomes __LOW(0V)__ and vice versa.
 Ideally, the output follows the input and there is no delay or propogation issues of the circuit.
 But in reality, an inverter can be a real piece of work.
 It can have serveral isseus like how fast can it react to the changes in the input, how much load can it tolerate before it's output breaks and so many more including noise, bandwidth, etc.

 All these parameters are what will always plague any analog design or design with transistor in general.
 Hence, with inverter many like to explore them all.
 So it justifies why Inverter is referred to as ___Hello World! of transistor level design___.
 Atleast, I say that :rofl:.
 So in this section that took me aeons to reach to, we finally start with all the important analysis and parameters to be evaluated for an Inverter.
 I first start with a schematic diagram, then I evaluate all the parameters, that is, measuring them, experimentin with them and reaching a conclusive value and Finally reach a schematic circuit that is capable of things we lay down at the beginning.